rstudio/rstudio-conf-2022-program/sessions/advanced-r/cracking-open-ggplot-internals-ggtrace.md

 Please write abstract below.
 You may use simple markdown (links, code style, bold, italics) -->

-The inner workings of {ggplot2} is difficult to grasp even for experienced users because its internal object-oriented (ggproto) system is hidden from user- facing functions, by design.
+The inner workings of {ggplot2} are difficult to grasp even for experienced users because its internal object-oriented (ggproto) system is hidden from user- facing functions, by design.
 This is exacerbated by the foreignness of ggproto itself, which remains the largest hurdle in the user-to-developer transition.